Muon $g-2$ with $SU(2)_L$ multiplets: Introductions

 In this paper, we explain the sizable muon $g-2$ via $SU(2)_L$ multiplet fields without any additional symmetries.
-More concretely, we add an $SU(2)_L$ quartet vector fermion with $1/2$ hypercharge, one triplet Higgs with $1$ hypercharge, and one quartet scalar with $3/2$ hypercharge.
+More concretely, we add an $SU(2)_L$ quartet vector-like fermion $\psi$ with $1/2$ hypercharge, one triplet Higgs $\Delta$ with $1$ hypercharge, and one quartet scalar $H_4$ with $3/2$ hypercharge.
 The quartet fermion plays an crucial role in explaining the sizable muon $g-2$ causing the chiral flip in terms of its mass term as well as through mixing between triplet and quartet bosons.
 In addition, the neutrino mass matrix is simply induced via type-II scenario via the Yukawa interactions between the lepton doublet and triplet Higgs field.
+The choice of $SU(2)_L$ quartet vector-like fermion $\psi$ is suitable to obtain Yukawa interactions of $\bar L_L \Delta^\dagger \psi_R$ for muon $g-2$; we can have similar term with $SU(2)_L$ doublet vector-like fermion but we also have undesired term of $\bar L_L \psi_L^c$ inducing unnecessary mixing between the SM lepton and the vector like fermion.
+Then we need $H_4$ to make the Yukawa term $\bar \psi_L h_4 e_R$ to get chiral flip in the loop diagram inducing muon $g-2$.
 Note also that we should consider constraints on vacuum expectation values (VEVs) of $SU(2)_L$ multiplet scalar fields since it deviate $\rho$-parameter from $1$.
 After formulating our model, we show numerical analysis and search for allowed region in our parameter space, and discuss the collider physics focusing on productions of multiply-charged particles in the model.

 This paper is organized as follows.
 In Sec.
 II, we introduce our model and formulate the Yukawa sector and Higgs sector, oblique $\rho$ parameter, neutral fermion masses including the active neutrino masses, lepton flavor violations (LFVs), and muon $g-2$.
 In Sec.
 III, we show numerical analysis of muon $g-2$ and discuss collider physics.
 Finally we devote the summary of our results and the conclusion.